Three weeks from today, the dynamics in our house will change.

 To follow me on Instagram, please click here.

-Parents, enjoy these last remain days of summer, and let’s lift each other up in prayer!
+Parents, enjoy these last remaining days of summer, and let’s lift each other up in prayer!